Rachael Pentico

 EWU McNair Scholar Rachael Pentico Accepted by Fourth Graduate Program

 Congratulations to EWU McNair Scholar Rachael Pentico!
 Rachael has been accepted by the Environmental and Natural Resources Sciences PhD program at Washington State University, Vancouver with full funding.
 She has also been accepted by Purdue University with full funding, Syracuse University, and by the University of Idaho.
-Rachael is majoring in Biology at Eastern … Read more
+Rachael is majoring in Biology at Eastern Washington … Read more

 Congratulations to Rachael Pentico